griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 ### Convert sam to bam format

 We've got an alignment!
-But we have several post processing steps to complete.
+But we have several post-processing steps to complete.
 The first step is to convert your large .sam file to compressed .bam file.

 ```bash
 cd /workspace/dna_alignment_lab/alignment_results